 Is Using an SEO Plug-In better or an SEO-Optimized Theme?

 If you are using an SEO Plugin, it will take care of your blog’s SEO.
 Your blog will end up retaining its previous SEO framework if you are already using an SEO-optimized theme.
-Now, experts suggest, that if you are someone who is changing your themes often, you should work permanently with an SEO Plug-in.
+Now, experts suggest that if you are someone who is changing your themes often, you should work permanently with an SEO Plug-in.
 Now, there are bloggers who also opine that it’s better to use an SEO-optimized theme instead of a plugin – because in that case you are using a less plug-in.
 However, it should not really be forgotten that an SEO Plug-in actually goes on to take care of both your on-page and off-page optimization.

 Ways in Which Your Blog Traffic is Affected by Change in WordPress Theme

-The question is – why or how your blog’s traffic is impacted by SEO.
+The question is – why or how is your blog’s traffic impacted by SEO.
 One of the most common areas of your blog impacted by the change of WordPress theme is your heading tags.
 If you are shifting to a less-optimized WordPress theme then there is every chance of your Title tags (H2) and hyperlinked titles being affected.
 Then there are chances of your custom settings being affected as well.

-Changing your WordPress theme will affect your PermaLinks.
-In order to avoid the wrath of the Search Engines make sure you that the PermaLinks in the new theme are not different from that of the old one.
+Changing your WordPress theme will affect your Permalinks.
+In order to avoid the wrath of the Search Engines make sure you that the Permalinks in the new theme are not different from that of the old one.

 The reason why Genesis and Thesis are chosen by the most prudent bloggers out there is because both of them employ proper heading tags, have clean codes and are responsive to the often-ignored nuances of SEO as well.